Comma or semicolon? | Jane’s grammar nugget

-Jane Straus, author of The Blue Book of Grammar and Punctuation, is back as a guest at our blog, bringing you another grammar nugget to help ease your pain.
+Comma or semicolon?
+Do these give you fits?
+The late Jane Straus, author of The Blue Book of Grammar and Punctuation, has another useful grammar nugget to help ease your pain.

 Rule: Use a comma between two complete, long clauses (two subject and verb pairs) when conjunctions such as and, or, but, for, nor connect them.

 Example: I have painted the entire house, but she is still working on sanding the floors.